RexOps/Rex/CONTRIBUTING.md

 ## Contribute to this guide

-If you think some of the information here is outdated, not clear enough, or have bugs, feel free to contribute it too!
+If you think some of the information here is outdated, not clear enough, or have bugs, feel free to contribute to it too!

 ## Useful resources